Analytics FAQs & topics

 - Next, the agent needs to escalate the conversation, and moves it to the Engineering inbox.
 An engineer replies to the customer 10 minutes later, and took 2 minutes to write their response.
 That Engineering teammate will not have a reply time, because there was no new inbound message between the Support reply and the Engineering reply, but the engineer will have a handle time of 2 minutes.

-Conversation moves between Teams
+Conversation moves between Workspaces

-Inbox moves between Teams
+Inbox moves between Workspaces

 Sequences and Analytics